coolwanglu/pdf2htmlEX/README.md

 ### For Online Services

-You are free and welcome to modify pdf2htmlEX for your online services, and there is no restriction to publish your modifications.
-But you should credit pdf2htmlEX together with a proper link to https://github.com/coolwanglu/pdf2htmlEX in the homepage of the service, or a page directly accesible from the homepage of the service.
+You are free and welcome to modify pdf2htmlEX for your online services, but you should credit pdf2htmlEX together with a proper link to https://github.com/coolwanglu/pdf2htmlEX in the homepage of the service, or a page directly accesible from the homepage of the service.
 You are also encouraged to send me a name and a URL for the purpose of statistics.